dtu-ese/contiki-ng/examples/dtu-lab/README.md

 Hello, world
 ```

+***Note:***
-***Note:*** This step builds the hello-world example for Linux.
+* This step builds the hello-world example for Linux.
 During the course, we will build it and run it on the Launchpad CC2650 platform (ARM Cortex-M3 processor).
+* The first output line has thrown a warning.
+This can be avoided by running
+  with sudo, but just ignore this for now.